amritaravishankar/amritaravishankar/README.md

 ### Hi there 👋 I'm Amrita!

 I'm a Final Year Computer Science Undergraduate at Nanyang Technological University.
+I'm currently pursuing a specialisation in High Performance Computing and Artifical Intelligence.

 I love taking up challenges and tasks which require thinking out-of-the-box!

-I have a keen interest in learning more, each day, in the field of Computer Science.
+I have a keen interest in learning more, each day, in the field of Computer Science, especially Software Engineering!

-🌱 I’m currently learning ...
-ReactJS

 <!--
 **amritaravishankar/amritaravishankar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.